victorclaessen/home-assistant.io/source/_integrations/sensibo.markdown

 ### Assume state

-For devices which are also controlled in other ways or often goes out of sync with Sensibo there is a `sensibo.assume_state` action.
+An HVAC device often has a manual remote or other means of control which can put **Sensibo** out of sync with the HVAC device.

-With this action you can tell Sensibo if your device is currently running or not without sending a new command to you device.
+Use the `sensibo.assume_state` action to tell **Sensibo** if the HVAC device is currently on or off without sending a control to the actual device.

+**Action configuration:**

+{% configuration_basic %}
+Target:
+  description: Select the Sensibo climate entity.
+  mandatory: true
+State:
+  description: Select if the HVAC device is on or off.
+  mandatory: true
+{% endconfiguration_basic %}

-### Pure Boost
+### Enable Pure Boost

 You can configure your Pure Boost settings using the `sensibo.enable_pure_boost` action.

-- Enable Pure Boost will enable the action with configured settings

-Using Geo integration for Pure Boost is only possible by pre-configuration of Presence within the app.
+{% note %}

+AC integration and Geo integration needs to be pre-configured via the app before first use.

+{% endnote %}

+**Action configuration:**

+{% configuration_basic %}
+Target:
+  description: Select the Sensibo climate entity.
+  mandatory: true
+AC integration:
+  description: Integrate with a HVAC device.
+  mandatory: true
+Geo integration:
+  description: Integrate with presence.
+  mandatory: true
+Indoor air quality:
+  description: Integrate with indoor air quality.
+  mandatory: true
+Outdoor air quality:
+  description: Integrate with outdoor air quality.
+  mandatory: true
+Sensitivity:
+  description: Set the sensitivity to `Normal` or `Sensitive`.
+  mandatory: true
+{% endconfiguration_basic %}

-### Timer
+### Enable timer

-You can enable a timer with a custom delay using the `sensibo.enable_timer` action that is provided.
+You can enable a timer to turn the HVAC device on or off for a certain time, using the `sensibo.enable_timer` action that is provided.

+**Action configuration:**

+{% configuration_basic %}
+Target:
+  description: Select the Sensibo climate entity.
+  mandatory: true
+Minutes:
+  description: Number of minutes to turn the device on or off.
+  mandatory: true
+{% endconfiguration_basic %}

-### Climate React
+### Enable Climate React

 You can configure your Climate React settings using the `sensibo.enable_climate_react` action.

+{% note %}

-- Configuring this action also turns Climate React on
+Configuring this action also turns Climate React on.

 When using the action, the state needs to be set to precisely what Sensibo API expects.
 The first time it's recommended to use the app to configure it.

+{% endnote %}

+**Action configuration:**

+{% configuration_basic %}
+Target:
+  description: Select the Sensibo climate entity.
+  mandatory: true
+Threshold high:
+  description: When trigger goes above.
+  mandatory: true
+State high threshold:
+  description: Which full state to configure above the high threshold.
+  mandatory: true
+Threshold low:
+  description: When trigger goes below.
+  mandatory: true
+State low threshold:
+  description: Which full state to configure below the low threshold.
+  mandatory: true
+Trigger type:
+  description: Trigger type is `temperature`, `feelsLike` or `humidity`.
+  mandatory: true
+{% endconfiguration_basic %}

 {% tip %}